List of Pixar films: The Graveyard Book

 In April 2012, Walt Disney Pictures acquired the rights and hired Henry Selick, director of The Nightmare Before Christmas and the film adaptation of Gaiman's novel Coraline, to direct The Graveyard Book.
 The film was moved to Pixar as a stop-motion production, which would have been the company's first adapted work.
 After the studio and Selick parted ways over scheduling and development, it was announced in January 2013 that Ron Howard would direct the film.

-In July 2022, it was announced that Marc Forster will direct the adaptation with a screenplay by David Magee under Walt Disney Studios.
+In July 2022, it was announced that Marc Forster would direct the adaptation with a screenplay by David Magee under Walt Disney Studios.
+Later that year, Neil Gaiman stated that he has no involvement with the film.
+In September 2024, it was reported that the production had been halted due to a variety of factors including sexual misconduct allegations against Gaiman.